maxs-kan/InterpretableNeuroDL/README.md

 ## DATABASE

 The data we use is an open-access database taken from Human Connection Project (HCP).
-We worked with tabular description of MPI data  and DTI preprocessed MRI data(maps of factional anisotropy(FA tensor) as a result).
+We worked with morphometry description of T1 MPI images as wel as the full-sized images preprocessed in `Freesurfer` according to the HCP pipeline.

 Data contain 1113 subjects, including 507 men and 606 women.
 Each object is represented by a 1 GB ZIP archive with a name corresponding to a unique object ID.
 Each archive contains a lot of information.
 For automatic access to the target MRI file, the power shell script was written that can be found in